pedro-curto/Resumos-ESof/resumos.md

 (check table in slide 16)

 ### Project Management
-Scrum
-: Agile method that provides a framework for agile project organization and planning.
+**Scrum:** Agile method that provides a framework for agile project organization and planning.

 #### Key Roles
-- Product Owner: ensures that development team is focused on product being built rather than less relevant technical issues
+- **Product Owner:** ensures that development team is focused on product being built rather than less relevant technical issues
-- ScrumMaster: guides team in effective use of Scrum method; coach for the team; authority within the team on how Scrum is used
+- **ScrumMaster:** guides team in effective use of Scrum method; coach for the team; authority within the team on how Scrum is used

 #### Key Terms
 | Scrum Term | Definition |